maksimryndin/distributed-book/src/introduction/network-properties.md

 So for a distributed system it is absolutely necessary to handle different network failures (which are quite common):
 * meet bandwith requirements and handle network congestion on scaling;
 * deal with increased latencies;
 * have policies for network partitions: if a network partition creates two and more subclusters and such subclusters can behave independently (situation known as a *split-brain*[^rabbitmq]), how should the system evolve and finally merge conflicting states?
+* implement backpressure

 [^osi]: Most of us have heard about [OSI model](https://en.wikipedia.org/wiki/OSI_model) as a theoretical framework to discuss networking stack.
 Just for reference:
 * L1 - Physical layer (bits)